Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Getting Close to Alpalhão on the Tractor Lane in the Municipality of Anadia on the Portuguese CaminoGetting Close to Alpalhão on the Tractor Lane

-By the time we arrived in town, at about 1.9 kilometers, it actually looked like it may have already rained.
+By the time we arrived in town, it actually looked like it may have already rained.

 Entering the town of Alpalhão in the Municipality of Anadia on the Portuguese WayEntering the town of Alpalhão

-After reaching the center of town, at about 1.9 kilometers, turn right at the church.
-In a few meters, turn right again on the north side of town as you walk along the Estrada Poços.
-Here we noticed the very, very green fields of vines, below, the future home of the delicious grapes that would be turned into Portuguese wine - we hoped!
+After reaching the center of town, after about 1.9 kilometers, turn right at the church.
+After a few more meters, turn right again on the north side of town as you walk along the Estrada Poços.

 Then all of a sudden, it seemed the sky just opened up as the sun was rising higher in the sky!